 2020/21

-Mid-way through the season Law would suffer a season ending injury and lose five of their next seven games, giving up a average of 90 points while putting up 80 of their own.
-This led to the mid-season signing of BJ Johnson (10.0 points, 3.7 rebounds, and 0.9 assists) who they hoped would help stem the bleeding, which it somewhat did, resulting in a 8-10 run to end the Bullets season.
+Midway through the season, Law suffered a season-ending injury, and the Bullets dropped five of their next seven games, giving up an average of 90 points while putting up only 80 of their own.
+This led to the mid-season signing of BJ Johnson (10.0 points, 3.7 rebounds, and 0.9 assists), who they hoped would help stem the bleeding.
+Johnson’s addition helped somewhat, resulting in an 8-10 run to close out the Bullets’ season.

 Brisbane’s worst performance came against South East Melbourne (95-66) in round 19.
-With Sobey injured, Brisbane struggled to score at all, only putting up 66 for their season low.
-Anthony Drmic (20 points) and Patterson (11 points) were the only players putting up more than six points.
+With Sobey injured, Brisbane struggled to score, managing only 66 points—a season low.
+Anthony Drmic (20 points) and Patterson (11 points) were the only players to put up more than six points in that game.

 2021/22